Impact of the PSR J0740+6620 radius constraint on the properties of high-density matter: Properties of dense matter

 \subsection{Speed of sound}

 We examine the speed of sound inside NSs in Figs.~\ref{fig:sos} and~\ref{fig:maxsos}.
 Figure~\ref{fig:sos} shows the speed of sound squared ($\csq$) as a function of density with and without the \newNICER\, radius measurement.
-Already in~\cite{Landry:2020vaw}, we concluded that the conformal limit of $\csq/c^2=1/3$ is likely violated inside NSs, primarily due to the combination of a soft low-density and a stiff high-density EoS.
+Already in~\cite{Landry:2020vaw}, we concluded that the conformal limit of $\csq/c^2=1/3$ is likely violated inside NSs, primarily due to the combination of a soft low-density and a stiff high-density EoS and in agreement with~\cite{Bedaque:2014sqa,Tews:2018kmu,McLerran:2018hbz,Alsing:2017bbc,Reed:2019ezm}.
 We here find that the lower limit on the \newNICER\, radius agrees with this picture and pushes the maximum of the marginal 90\% lower limit for $\csq$ to lower densities.
 In other words, the pressure needs to increase more rapidly at even lower densities in order to accommodate the relatively large radius of \newNICER.
 The red contours corresponds to the central speed of sound and central density of the maximum-mass NS, again bounding the densities that can be probed observationally.
 The central speed of sound is essentially unconstrained, which means that, for some EoSs, the speed of sound sharply decreases after it reaches its maximum value.

 Figure~\ref{fig:maxsos} shows the maximum $\csq$ inside NSs and the density at which it is reached.
 For each EoS, we maximize $\csq$ over all densities smaller than the central density of the maximum-mass stellar configuration (i.e., a different range for each EoS).
 Comparing the posterior to the conformal limit, we again find that the latter is violated inside NSs with a maximum $\csq/c^2$ of \NewMaxCs\, achieved at a density of $\NewRhoMaxCsText \times 10^{14}\mathrm{g}/\mathrm{cm}^3$ ($\NewRhoMaxCssat\,\rhonuc$).
-Figure~\ref{fig:maxsos} also shows the prior on the maximum $\csq$ and, even though it is consistent with the conformal limit, it certainly disfavors it.
+Compared to results without \newNICER, the maximum speed of sound is slightly lower and occurs at slightly lower densities, as also seen in Fig.~\ref{fig:sos}.
+This behavior was also observed for \oldNICER~\cite{Landry:2020vaw}.
+Since both \oldNICER\, and \newNICER\, data place a lower limit on the NS radius we interpret the reduced value for the maximum speed of sound as follows: the preference for a stiffer EoS at $\sim 2\rhonuc$ means that the stiff EoS at $\sim 5 \rhonuc$ can be achieved with a milder pressure-density slope and thus a smaller speed of sound.
+The strongest support for a large speed of sound comes from the combination of GW and heavy pulsar data that point to a soft low-density and stiff high-density EoS respectively, thus necessitating a steep slope in between.
+Figure~\ref{fig:maxsos} also shows our prior on the maximum $\csq$ and, even though it is consistent with the conformal limit, it certainly disfavors it.

 To further assess the impact of data on the conformal limit in relation to the prior, Table~\ref{tab:bayes factors} compares the evidence for EoSs that violate the conformal limit ($\max \csq > c^2/3$) with those that obey the conformal limit within nonrotating NSs through the corresponding Bayes factor: